What does “tenshi” mean in Japanese?

 Definition and meaning of “tenshi”

-Japanese native speakers use this noun to refer to someone sent by God from the heaven or sky.
-He/she often has wings and wears white clothes.
+Japanese native speakers use this noun to refer to someone sent from heaven by God.
+He or she often looks like us, but has wings and wears white clothes.

 Tenshi in kanji

-The kanji expression of “tenshi” consists of the following two characters:
+The kanji expression of tenshi consists of the following two kanji characters:

-From these two kanji characters, we can understand that “tenshi” literally means an ‘errand from the sky’ in Japanese.
-This kanji concept is very close to the meaning, I think.
+From these two kanji characters, we can understand that tenshi literally means an ‘errand from heaven’ in Japanese.
+This literal interpretation is very close to the actual meaning, I think.
+Angels can often be considered as errands sent from heaven.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
-Actually, here, we could get the better understanding of “tenshi” through the detailed kanji check above.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
+Actually, here, we could get the better understanding of tenshi through the detailed kanji check above.

-Then, let me explain how to use “tenshi” through the example sentences below.
+So far, I’ve explained the definition and meaning of tenshi together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 boku wa yume de tenshi wo mi ta – 僕は夢で天使を見た (ぼくはゆめでてんしをみた)